David Registe

-David Registe (born 2 May 1988) is a US-born athlete representing Dominica in the long jump.
+David Registe (born 2 May 1988) is an American-born athlete representing Dominica in the long jump.
 He won the silver at the 2011 Pan American Games.
 Registe has a dual citizenship with the United States.
 His Dominica-born parents emigrated to Alaska in 1976.

 His personal best in the long jump is 8.29 metres, set at Azusa Pacific University in 2015 winning the Brian Clay Invitational.